FitSNAP/FitSNAP/docs/source/Run/Run_input.rst

 [ESHIFT]
 ^^^^^^^^

 This section declares an energy shift applied to each atom type.
+These values are free to choose however desired.
+For example these values could come from the per-atom energy predicted in a vacuum from *ab initio* calculations.
+These values may also be treated as hyperparameters.

 [SOLVER]
 ^^^^^^^^